 National Center for Victims of Crime

 - linea de crisis 24-horas (24-hour crisis line)

 Victims of domestic violence should contact a hotline when their partner isn’t home.

 The reports that domestic violence is a public health problem.
 It can harm the victim’s physical, mental, and sexual health.

 Young adult females between the ages of 18 to 24 are more likely to experience physical and psychological forms of domestic violence.
 An exposure to childhood trauma and abuse can also increase a woman’s risk of experiencing relationship violence.

 While women in heterosexual partnerships often experience domestic violence, it also occurs in same-sex relationships.

-In 2010, data from the Centers for Disease Control and Prevention found that 43.8 percent of lesbians and 61 percent of bisexual women had experienced domestic violence.
+In 2010, data from the found that 43.8 percent of lesbians and 61 percent of bisexual women had experienced domestic violence.
 The same survey also found that 26 percent of gay men and 37 percent of bisexual men were victims of domestic violence.

 Men and women in vulnerable positions, like immigrants, refugees, and those with disabilities, are at a higher risk of being abused by their partners.
 NCADV reports that American Indian and Alaska Native women experience a higher rate of domestic violence and sexual assault than any other racial or ethnic group.

 In fact, NCADV estimates 84 percent of Native women are victims of domestic violence during their lifetime.